leafoffaith/leafoffaith/README.md

 - 📫 How to reach me: shaurya2
 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on www.algoexpert.io
+- 👯 I’m looking to collaborate on React projects!
 - 🌱 I’m currently learning Data Structures & Algorithms
 - 😄 Pronouns: he/they